Nathan Healy

 Arizona Solar Incentives

-Prescott homeowners can significantly reduce solar installation costs through multiple solar incentives in Arizona at federal and state levels.
+Prescott homeowners can significantly reduce solar installation costs through various solar incentives in Arizona at federal and state levels.

-Arizona offers a 25% state tax credit up to $1,000, plus property and sales tax exemptions that eliminate upfront taxes on solar equipment.
+Arizona offers multiple financial benefits including a 25% state tax credit up to $1,000, property tax exemptions that prevent higher assessments, and sales tax exemptions eliminating upfront taxes.

 Residential Clean Energy Credit Federal tax credit A federal tax credit worth 30% the cost of a solar panel system in the year it’s installed Learn More